inkyblackness/ss-specs/media/Bitmaps.md

     000F  byte      HeightFactor
     0010  [4]int16  HotspotBox: Left, Top, Right, Bottom 0018  int32     Private palette offset

+The ```TransparencyFlag``` is set to value ```0x01``` when palette index ```0x00``` should be treated as a transparent pixel instead of painting it black.
+> Compressed images appear to default to transparency if the resolution of the game is 320x200.
+Higher resolutions require the flag set to behave identical.
+>
+> Other factors may also govern whether the bitmap should be treated with transparency - videos and level textures have their special handling in this regard.

 The ```WidthFactor``` and ```HeightFactor``` specify the index of the highest set bit of ```Width``` and ```Height``` respectively.
 For example, if Width is 320 (0x140), then the WidthFactor is 8 (1<<8 == 0x100).